ohitsmekatie/dbt-sample-project/README.md

 ### Google Analytics

-1. `daily_site_metrics`: a rollup of core daily metrics like number of pageviews, number of new visitors, number of bounces, etc.
+1. `daily_site_metrics`: a rollup of core daily metrics like number of pageviews, number of new visitors, number of bounces, etc. [model](https://github.com/ohitsmekatie/dbt-sample-project/blob/main/models/marts/daily_site_metrics.sql)

 > **Note**
 > the public dataset actually only spans one day so it's not super compelling to query in this form, but this could produce a nice rollup for a Marketing team to be able to self-serve key metrics by day

-2. `daily_campaign_metrics`: a rollup of campaign metrics from site visitors like number of visitors by source and medium
+2. `daily_campaign_metrics`: a rollup of campaign metrics from site visitors like number of visitors by source and medium. [model](https://github.com/ohitsmekatie/dbt-sample-project/blob/main/models/marts/daily_campaign_metrics.sql)

 > **Note**
 > again, public dataset actually only spans one day. :) this type of rollup is something i've actually done in my day to day for our demand gen team.
 In a work scenario we also layer in ad metrics, and sales pipeline metrics to be able to get the whole view of how a campaign has done.